dxiai/styleguide/index.md

 [link other page](other_index.md){: .btn.btn-primary}

-Note that just like in moodle, css attribute work only with links.
+Note that css attribute work only with links.
+However, we should not use them, because moodle markdown does not render them, just like github markdown. having such links is only useful for resources that are confied to a page.

 This page is a markdown tutorial, because we need it for testing.
 It happens that sometimes a deployment runs too fast after a theme release.